ovidiu-mura/emergency-sound-detection/README.md

 - I implemented goertzel, low pass, high pass, and band pass filters to filter the signals for a given parameter and plot the filtered signals

+## Future Work
+There are enhacements that can be done in future work.
+- mix the emergency sound with other types of noise such as natural noise (taffic, rain, etc.)
+- write the project in Rust programming language to get better performance for processing wav files with longer time samples
+- plot the singals for some diagrams in time x-coordonate, currently it is plotted in amps per number of samples for some of the diagrams
+- save the ploted diagrams in images, for a better user experience; currently the user must close the plot pop-up window to be able to continue

 ## Command Line Usage